 How to make pan seared salmon with skin

 The steps are simple and easy to follow for searing skin-on salmon.
 The most important aspect of cooking perfect pan seared salmon is timing.
-But don’t worry, I will take you through the process step-by-step to make it foolproof for you.
+But don’t worry, I'll take you through the step-by-step process below (or watch the web story) to make it foolproof for you.
 Let’s dive in!

 Pat salmon dry with paper towels.
 Combine 1 teaspoon kosher salt with 1 teaspoon ground black pepper.

 Sprinkle 1 teaspoon of the salt/pepper mixture into a cold nonstick skillet.

 Place salmon, skin-side down, over salt and pepper in cold nonstick skillet.